DamonMohammadbagher/ETWProcessMon2/ETWPM2Monitor2/README.md

 !
 Note: ETWPM2Monitor2 v2.1 is new version of code & you can use this code with ETWProcessMon2.1 (v2.1),
 ! this version ETWPM2Monitor2 v2.1 will work with ETWProcessMon2.1 and both are
 ! very fast for (Remote-Thread-Injection) Technique/Payload Detection via ETW Events)
 + code performance now is good and "a lot bugs" fixed.
-New Memory Scanner Added to source code, CobaltStrikeScan.exe, C# code made by Apr4h.
+Cpu Usage now is lower than before and better performance ;).
-+ last source/exe update(45) v2.1.45.437 [May 26, 2022]...
++ last source/exe update(47) v2.1.47.480 [Oct 31, 2022]...
 ```
 Video: https://www.youtube.com/watch?v=DMtMTkAfFNo